What is ACE?

 - English (Equivalent to ENG4C Grade 12 College English)

-- Math (Equivalent to MAP4C Grade 12 Foundations for College Math)
+- Math (part 2) (Equivalent to MAP4C Grade 12 Foundations for College Math)

 - Biology (Equivalent to SBI3C Grade 11 College Biology)